According to Stickee data from 2019, correct as of June 2020

 Liability cover: this covers your legal liabilities if your cat causes injury or damage to another person or their property.

 Boarding fees: the policy might meet the cost of boarding your cat if you need to go into hospital or are otherwise incapable of looking after it through no fault of your own.

-Cancellation cover: you might also be covered for any losses you incur because you have to cancel your holiday because your cat is ill or injured.
+Cancellation cover: you might also be covered for any losses you incur due to a cancelled holiday because your cat is ill or injured.